 John (our boss) has always put a huge emphasis on education.
 He spends a large percentage of his time teaching, both within SANS (504 woot!) and also doing educational ventures outside of that – our webcasts are almost always educational and most recently he’s helping to teach a kids Python class in the office.
 He’s worked tirelessly to build a culture within the IT community where we can learn from each other and grow in the InfoSec industry.

 But you know what a culture of education and training means?
-We all need to admit both when we don’t know, and make this echo chamber a good place to learn – which means people feel comfortable admitting they don’t know something.
+We all need to admit both when we don’t know and make this echo chamber a good place to learn – which means people feel comfortable admitting they don’t know something.
 We were all there once – naive, ignorant.
-My own experience in this industry (to which I’m brand new) has been a great.
+My own experience in this industry (to which I’m brand new) has been a great one.
 I ask our staff for help with things I’m sure they consider super “dumb,” but that’s okay.
 They’re always willing to explain and I’m willing to learn.
 And I have learned a TON!

 Do we expect anything less of the companies we do business with?
 Is it okay to do business with a company that will say, “Hey, I don’t know the answer to that, but I’ll find out and get back to you?”
-I really appreciate when a company I’m doing business with can be frank and honest.
-Maybe it’s my own bias, but I realize companies are just made out of people, and people can’t possibly have all the answers all the times.
-I appreciate helpfulness and a willingness to approach each new problems with gusto to find the solution.
+I really appreciate it when a company I’m doing business with can be frank and honest.
+Maybe it’s my own bias, but I realize companies are just made out of people, and people can’t possibly have all the answers all the time.
+I appreciate helpfulness and a willingness to approach each new problem with gusto to find the solution.
 BHIS isn’t any different.
 We come up against problems we’re not sure how to solve all the time – it’s why we love our jobs – because they’re always evolving (the InfoSec industry is changing daily) and giving us a chance to learn new things.

 In conclusion, I’d like to leave you with this challenge: try to admit out loud to another person when you don’t know something.
 It can take a lot of courage to be that vulnerable, but just like everything else, it gets easier with practice.
 And on the flip side: listen when people are willing to admit that to you, recognizing that they are showing you a lot of trust.
-Then ask yourself this: how we can foster a culture of education; a culture where it’s okay to admit we don’t know but want to.
+Then ask yourself this: how we can foster a culture of education?
+A culture where it’s okay to admit we don’t know but want to?